 Welcome to the second instalment of the latest Brian’s Travel Spot, the occasional series in which I catalogue my travels by means other than the coffee shops I visit.
 This trip began just over a week ago, when I flew to Vietnam, a new destination for both me and the Coffee Spot.
 Since then I’ve been in Ho Chi Minh City (Saigon as was), first exploring the city (through the lens of its speciality coffee shops), then attending a week-long meeting for my day job.

-In an ideal world, I’d be writing things up as I go, letting you know what I made of the city, with regular updates documenting my various adventures and experiences.
-However, if the last year has taught me anything, it’s that trying to combine travelling, working, keeping the Coffee Spot regularly updated and writing Travel Spots in real time just doesn’t work.
-Something has to give and, sadly, it’s the Travel Spot.
+Ideally, I’d write things up as I go, letting you know what I made of the city, with regular updates documenting my various adventures/experiences.
+However, the last year has taught me that combining travel, work, keeping the Coffee Spot regularly updated and writing Travel Spots in real time just doesn’t work.
+Something had to give and, sadly, it’s the real-time Travel Spots.

 Regular readers will know that I have prior experience with long distance train travel.
 Indeed, the Travel Spot was created in order to cover my trip across the USA from Portland, Maine, to Portland, Oregon, which I took almost exactly two years ago.
 In comparison to that trip, which involved three nights on the train, this one, involving a mere 36 hours on board, is a minnow.
 However, by any other standard, it’s still pretty epic.